IOTechSystems/xrt-examples/AzureSphere/docs/bacnet-example.md

 ### Remote Logging (Optional)

-The example main.c includes a remote logging component sent publish logging message over UDP.
+The example main.c includes a remote logging component to publish logging messages over UDP.
 This needs to be configured by editing [configs/udp-logger.json](../config/udp-logger.json) and changing the "To:" value to use the IP address of the host PC.
 The Makefile contains an example of using the socat command to monitor